MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 Most Q# files will contain more than one callable, so naturally we need to let the compiler know *which* callable to run when we provide the `dotnet run` command.
 This is done with a simple change to the Q# file itself; you need to add a line with `@EntryPoint()` directly preceding the callable.

-Our file from above would therefore become:
+The file from above would therefore become:

 ```qsharp
 namespace Superposition {